CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-streaming/README.md

 # Streaming Connections

-This example is contains a CLI application for refreshing a DataSource via streaming.
-This builds off the [Local Clients](../local-clients/README.md) example for its setup but uses a different set of Connections and DataSource for this example defined in [streaming-connections.yml](../main-app/src/main/resources/spec/streaming-connections.yml) and [streaming-datasource.yml](../main-app/src/main/resources/spec/streaming-datasources.yml) respectively.
+This example is contains a CLI application for refreshing a Data Source via streaming.
+This builds off the [Local Clients](../local-clients/README.md) example for its setup but uses a different set of Connections and Data Source for this example defined in [streaming-connections.yml](../main-app/src/main/resources/spec/streaming-connections.yml) and [streaming-datasource.yml](../main-app/src/main/resources/spec/streaming-datasources.yml) respectively.

-See [StreamDataSource.java](./src/main/java/com/c12e/cortex/examples/streaming/StreamingDataSource.java) for the full source.
+(See [StreamDataSource.java](./src/main/java/com/c12e/cortex/examples/streaming/StreamingDataSource.java) for the full source.)

 ## Prerequisites: